Medication-Assisted Treatment for Opioid Use Disorder

 Payments are preferred using a credit or debit card.
-We can accept payment via bank draft, but additional time will be needed to process those payments.
+We can also accept payment via bank draft.

 As a patient at Fishers Direct Family Care, you will also receive all of the primary care services included in our standard membership.

 As a Family Physician, we are focusing our MAT program on lower complexity patients.
 We will perform an initial intake on all patients requesting to join our program to make sure our office is a good fit for them.
 We will contact each patient back directly to review the intake form and give recommendations either with our office or with another provider.

 Once accepted into our MAT program, patients will be scheduled for their first visit.
 During this time, we will obtain a detailed medical and psychiatric history, conduct a physical exam, collect a urine drug screen, and discuss other needed labs or testing.
 We will also look to obtain prior records from other providers if appropriate.
 No medications will be prescribed at this visit.

 Once we have reviewed all prior records, test results, and the patient's history, we will develop a customized treatment plan for the patient.
 We will discuss options and strategies for treatment including different medications and counseling options.
 We will also review medication costs and insurance coverages if applicable.
 Finally, we will set our plan for the induction and start of treatment.

 After the intake and planning, we will start the patient on medications to commence treatment.
 This induction visit will take 2-3 hours to ensure the patient is tolerating the medication well and to address any side effects.
 Once the patient leaves the office, we will stay in close contact with him or her over the next few days to make sure the medications are continuing to work